 Jump to:

-Aunt Joan adored The Best of Bridge cookbooks and that's where this turnip bake recipe originally came from.
-They are excellent recipes, but are definitely not known for being light or Weight Watchers friendly.
-Fortunately, I didn't want to live without this family tradition and I was able to bring this turnip side dish down to 3 WW points.
+This turnip bake recipe originally came from The Best of Bridge cookbook, which Aunt Joan adored.
+Although they are excellent recipes, they are definitely not known for being light or Weight Watchers friendly.
+Fortunately, I didn't want to live without this family tradition, and I was able to bring down the WW points in this turnip side dish and make it healthier.

 For this recipe, you'll need: